 Barracuda IDS/Suricata requires that the collector run in a dedicated host.

-Setting Up the XDR Collector for Linux for Barracuda IDS
+Setting up the XDR Collector for Linux for Barracuda IDS

 To set up the XDR Collector for Linux, perform the following procedures: